 Sometimes fake accounts are people or bots (automated accounts that are programmed to simulate human conversation) that are deployed to amplify other users, websites or viewpoints.
 Or just to stir things up and create confusion and conflict.
 This article offers a great explanation of how and why they do it.
 And how to avoid unwittingly helping them.

-Between Covid, the current BLM protests, and this being an election year in the U.S., I think we can expect to see a lot more of this kind of activity.
+Between Covid, politics, and current events, I think we’ll continue to see a lot more of this kind of activity.
 Maybe it goes without saying, but be wary of taking accounts or sources you aren’t familiar with at face value.
 And even some you are familiar with.
 A pause and a little due diligence can help prevent spreading misinformation.

 Tips To Protect Yourself Online